TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ## Conclusions

-1. The Hitch model of ridesharing adds about a third more time before a single rider reaches the destination.
+1. The Hitch model of ridesharing adds about a third more time for a single rider to reach their destination.
 If the target audience is single riders, then reformulating the pickup model to limit the number of co-riders may be beneficial.
 2. Pooled ridesharing is a cheaper option due to higher throughput, not due to higher driver utilization.